zaphodb2002/how-to-adult/Automate Task Input with Buttons.md

 modified: NaN
 ---

-#available
 # Things to Do
-- [ ] New Mission : Can I automatically add the start date to tasks? 🥄1 ⏫ ➕ 2023-03-02
+- [ ] New Mission : Can I automatically add the start date to tasks? #bureaucracy 🥄+1 ⏫ ➕ 2023-03-02
 - [ ] If a mission or quest has a due date, that should auto populate to its tasks  ➕2023-04-11
 # Summary
 campaign:: [00 - Life Management System](./00%20-%20Life%20Management%20System.md)